meilisearch/documentation/learn/advanced/known_limitations.md

 `-` takes 1 position as it is a soft separator.
 You can read more about word separators in our [article about datatypes](/learn/advanced/datatypes.md#string).
 :::

-## Maximum attributes per document
+## Maximum number of attributes per document

 **Limitation:** Meilisearch can index a maximum of **65,536 attributes per document**.
 If a document contains more than 65,536 attributes, an error will be thrown.